-- Ad Exchange Tag – This will only appear for publishers who have integrated Ad Exchange with Google Ad Manager.
+- Ad Exchange Tag – This will only appear for publishers integrating Ad Exchange with Google Ad Manager.

-Google Publisher Tag is an ad tagging library that helps publishers to build ad requests dynamically.
-Publishers can get better control creating and serving ads on the inventory through GPT.
-Not only it enables a publisher to define ad settings in the code itself but also sets targeting options for different ad slots.
+Google Publisher Tag is an ad tagging library that helps publishers dynamically build ad requests.
+Publishers can get better control over creating and serving ads on the inventory through Google GPT.
+It enables a publisher to define ad settings in the code and sets targeting options for different ad slots.

-In general, a Google Publisher Tag consists of key details such as ad unit size, ad size, and various other key-values to display ads on mobile apps or web pages.
-A simple GPT looks like as follows:
+A Google Publisher Tag generally consists of key details such as ad unit size, size, and other key-values to display ads on mobile apps or web pages.
+A simple GPT tag looks like as follows:

 In the above GPT sample,